wormholer/KAP-manual/en/install/quick_install_CDH.en.md

 >
 > Please use CDH distribution on *CDH 5.7+*

-To avoid permission issue in the sandbox, you can use its *root* account through SSH .
-The password for *Hortonworks Sandbox 2.2* is *hadoop*, password for *Horonworks Sandbox 2.3+*, please refer to the [Hortonworks Documents](http://zh.hortonworks.com/hadoop-tutorial/learning-the-ropes-of-the-hortonworks-sandbox/).
-For *Cloudera QuickStart VM 5.7+* is *cloudera*.
+To avoid permission issue in the sandbox, you can use its *cloudera* account through SSH .

 This guide uses *cloudera* as example.